akshay-harale/udemy-akka/README.md

 # udemy-akka
 All examples from udemy learning akka course.

-Pakcges are related to examples in videos.
+Pakcges are related to examples from udemy course video